redstrate/redstrate.com/content/blog/crimping/index.md

 tags:
 - Networking
 - Home Improvement
+summary: "Wiring up a network in my new place, including learning how to crimp CAT5 cables."
 ---

 I recently moved into a new place, which has a few oddities in it's walls.
 For one, it does (fortunately) have CAT5 cables running through the walls.
 But there's a catch, they aren't for a network!
 When I opened up the patch panel, it revealed it's true purpose - it's for a security camera system.